library(lme4); library(lmerTest); library(emmeans)

 yield | yield (lbs) |

-Verify the class of variables, where rep, block, d, n, p, and k are supposed to be a factor/character and yield should be numeric/integer.
+First step is to Verify the class of variables, where rep, block, d, n, p, and k are supposed to be a factor/character and yield should be numeric.

 str(data1)